praveenmunagapati/identityserver/docs/oauth2/availableScopes.md

 ## `user:owneroff:email:<emailaddress>`

-Users have to proof they are owner of this email address before they can complete the authorization flow.
+Users need to share this verified email address to complete the authorization flow.